-Got yourself a new streaming device, TV or phone?
+Got yourself a new streaming device, TV, or phone?
 Looking for some great content to watch?
-This guide is for you.
+This is the guide for you.

-With the growth of new services cord cutting is about to get a lot more complicated, and that’s why we’ve compiled a list of the best streaming services in the US as well as links to guides on what is available to watch for each platform.
+With the growth of new services, cord-cutting is about to get a lot more complicated.
+That’s why we’ve compiled a list of the best streaming services currently available.
+Just keep in mind that some of them are not available globally.

 Editor’s note: We’ll be updating this list of the best streaming services regularly as new ones launch.

 Price plans: Basic ($8.99), Standard ($12.99) and Premium ($15.99)